tarantool/doc/doc/dev_guide/internals/box_protocol.rst

 IPROTO_BALLOT_GC_VCLOCK may have the value of the instance's oldest WAL entry, which corresponds to :ref:`box.info.gc().vclock <box_info_gc>`.

-IPROTO_BALLOT_RO is true if the instance is not writable, which may happen for a variety of reasons, such as: it was configured as :ref:`read_only <cfg_basic-read_only>`, or it has :ref:`orphan status <replication-orphan_status>`,
+IPROTO_BALLOT_IS_RO is true if the instance is not writable, which may happen for a variety of reasons, such as: it was configured as :ref:`read_only <cfg_basic-read_only>`, or it has :ref:`orphan status <replication-orphan_status>`,